 In addition, a single independent model can obtain considerable forecasting effects to some extent, but it also inevitably loses some important information of the data itself.
 Ensemble methods are presented to enhance their accuracy and to solve the weakness of individual methods [31].
 The ensemble model has more advantages in data interpretation and fitting forecasting.
-At present, ensemble forecasting methods are mainly classified into two categories: competitive ensemble forecasting model uses multiple forecasting factors with different weights to build an integrated forecasting model.
+At present, ensemble forecasting methods are mainly classified into two categories: competitive ensemble forecasting and cooperative ensemble forecasting.
+The competitive ensemble forecasting model uses multiple forecasting factors with different weights to build an integrated forecasting model.
 Ref.
 [32] proposed a model based on Hilbert Huang Transform (HHT), Improved Empirical Mode Decomposition (IEMD), feature selection, and Support Vector Regression (SVR).
 The forecasting performance is improved to some extent, but modal aliasing problem still exists.
-Cooperative ensemble forecasting methods to predict the subsequences, respectively, and finally, the PV power generation output forecasting is obtained by superposition of the predicted values of the subsequences [33].
+Cooperative ensemble forecasting method decomposes the historical PV data into multiple subsequences, and then use different forecasting methods to predict the subsequences, respectively, and finally, the PV power generation output forecasting is obtained by superposition of the predicted values of the subsequences [33].